-There is a sector agreement covering private healthcare which was finally re-negotiated in June 2020 after 12 years but the employers have since refused to ratify the deal and so the unions have started protest actions.
-If ratified, the main pay increase of EUR 154 would be worth 4.2% plus a EUR 1000 lump sum paid in two stages.
+There is a sector agreement covering private healthcare which was finally re-negotiated in June 2020 after 12 years.
+There was then a delay before the employers eventually ratified the agreement in October but only following campaigning and strike action by unions.
+The main pay increase of EUR 154 would be worth 4.2% plus a EUR 1000 lump sum paid in two stages.
 The unions say that the agreement will bring private sector workers in line with those in the public sector.
 There is a broad range of other improvements in the new agreement covering working time, leave, training with the employers paying into a special fund, social dialogue and measures to tackle precarious work and workplace violence.

 Most public service workers are covered by pay arrangements negotiated centrally and implemented by statute rather than collective agreement.
 The most recent pay rise (2%) was implemented in January 2020 and negotiated as part of a three-year deal in 2018.
 Cuts to pay and benefits were imposed following the last economic crisis and while there has been some restoration, unions are still pushing for the reinstatement of certain allowances and benefits.
 There is also concern among unions, particularly in the state administration, that certain elements of earlier agreements on pay and working conditions have not been fully implemented.

 The vast majority of public service workers are covered by a range of collective agreements including separately national government, regional government, local government and various agreements in the health sector.
 The current state sector agreement runs to 1 July this year and negotiations were due to start in April/May but were postponed until June.
 Unions have rejected an initial pay offer arguing that a 0.7% pay increase and € 225 lump sum payment are inadequate recognition of the services provided by workers, particularly in response to the COVID-19 crisis.

 Details of other agreements include: